awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

 The request accepts the following data in JSON format\.

  ** [AlgorithmSpecification](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-AlgorithmSpecification"></a>
 The registry path of the Docker image that contains the training algorithm and algorithm\-specific metadata, including the input mode\.
-For more information about algorithms provided by Amazon SageMaker, see [Algorithms](http://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.
+For more information about algorithms provided by Amazon SageMaker, see [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.
 For information about providing your own algorithms, see [Using Your Own Algorithms with Amazon SageMaker](your-algorithms.md)\.
 Type: [AlgorithmSpecification](API_AlgorithmSpecification.md) object
 Required: Yes

  ** [HyperParameters](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-HyperParameters"></a>
-Algorithm\-specific parameters\.
+Algorithm\-specific parameters that influence the quality of the model\.
 You set hyperparameters before you start the learning process\.
-Hyperparameters influence the quality of the model\.
-For a list of hyperparameters for each training algorithm provided by Amazon SageMaker, see [Algorithms](http://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.
+For a list of hyperparameters for each training algorithm provided by Amazon SageMaker, see [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.
 You can specify a maximum of 100 hyperparameters\.
 Each hyperparameter is a key\-value pair\.
 Each key and value is limited to 256 characters, as specified by the `Length Constraint`\.
 Type: String to string map
 Key Length Constraints: Maximum length of 256\.